AntGod6123/Mnemo/README.md

 Edit this file and restart the backend if you need to change the credentials.

-Argos Translate models for common languages are installed automatically during the build.
-You can refresh them at any time from the **Server Settings** dialog by clicking <kbd>Update Argos Models</kbd>.
+Translation support is optional.
+Install the Argos Translate models from the **Server Settings** dialog by clicking <kbd>Install Translation</kbd>.

 ### Adding ZIM Files